CUH Logo

 Mobile menu open

-Treating more than a million people a day in England, the NHS touches all of our lives.
-When it was founded in 1948, the NHS was the first universal health system to be available to all, free at the point of delivery.
+The NHS treats over a million people a day in England, touching all our lives.
+When it was founded in 1948, it became the first health system to be free for everyone, no matter their background.

-Discover the important part our hospitals have played in breaking the barriers of modern medicine and providing compassionate care for our community.
+Explore the role our hospitals have played in breaking new ground in medicine and providing compassionate care to our community.

 The old Addenbrooke's site based on Trumpington Street, Cambridge Historical date